 One way to clearly set out your rights is to have a cohabitation agreement, a legally binding document that sets out how you will manage and organise your finances whilst you live together and how money and property will be divided if the relationship breaks down.

 Cohabitation agreements can cover a wide variety of things, including how bills are paid, who owns what and what happens if you should separate.

-A cohabitation agreement is vital if you wish to protect your share in a property and provide a clear definition of how the property is owned.
+A cohabitation agreement is vital if you wish to protect your rights to property after separation or your share in a property and provide a clear definition of how the property is owned.
 People who receive money from the “Bank of Mum and Dad” to help buy a property often have a cohabitation agreement to specify who paid what and how and when the money is to be repaid.

 Cohabitation agreements can save you a lot of time and money.
 Agreeing in advance who owns what and putting that in writing provides you with certainty.

 Cohabiting couples are the fastest growing family type in the UK.
 As a result, we act for increasingly diverse clients including:

 - Blended families